Martin Gordon: Solo

 Following the recording of an album in Istanbul with Turkish diva Sezen Aksu, Gordon played bass on Aksu's subsequent European tour (2002).
 This prompted his return to his pop music roots in 2003, via his own label Radiant Future Records.

 He has a number of solo albums to his credit, many recorded in collaboration with Swedish vocalist Pelle Almgren.
 The first three solo releases were collected in a box-set titled The Mammal Trilogy (2006).
-Allmusic noted that 'any release that reminds the world of the brilliance of Gordon's first three 21st century solo albums can only be applauded'.
+Allmusic noted that "any release that reminds the world of the brilliance of Gordon's first three 21st century solo albums can only be applauded".
 His solo albums also feature a selection of Lennon–McCartney and Gilbert & Sullivan tunes alongside Gordon originals.
 In 2007, Gordon made his live debut as a solo performer in Boston, United States.

-The fourth album God is on His Lunchbreak was accompanied by a book detailing the origins of the material, lyrics and assorted musing entitled The Illustrated and Annotated 'God's on His Lunchbreak, Please Call Back Companion Volume, with illustrations by drummer Chris Townson.
+The fourth album God is on His Lunchbreak was accompanied by a book detailing the origins of the material, lyrics and assorted musing entitled The Illustrated and Annotated 'God's on His Lunchbreak, Please Call Back' Companion Volume, with illustrations by drummer Chris Townson.
 The fifth album Time Gentlemen Please was accompanied by the album Time Gentlemen Please – Demos, featuring Gordon's original demos of the material (available only via his website).

-Gordon and vocalist Almgren made appearances in 2011 and 2012 as part of the Swedish garage-punk outfit 70–5, and various performances are to be found on YouTube.
+Gordon and vocalist Almgren made appearances in 2011 and 2012 as part of the Swedish garage-punk outfit 70–5 (various performances are to be found on YouTube).
 The sixth and final instalment of the Mammal Trilogy was entitled Include Me Out; released in August 2013, it was recorded in Berlin, Germany and Gnesta, Sweden and was accompanied by Words in Your Shell-Like, a book of Gordon's lyrics from Jet to the Mammal Trilogy.
 This brought the Trilogy to completion.

-An album of Gilbert and Sullivan compositions Gilbert Gordon & Sullivan, was released by Radiant Future Records in April 2016, as well as two singles, "Dump the Trump" in October 2016 and "Idiots" in March 2017.
-In 2018, he released the album Thanks For All the Fish and the single "Will of the People".
+An album of Gilbert and Sullivan compositions Gilbert Gordon & Sullivan was released by Radiant Future Records in April 2016, as well as two singles, "Dump the Trump" in October 2016 and Idiots in March 2017.
+In 2018, Radiant Future released the album Thanks For All the Fish and the single Will of the People.